-Provides the competency based practice and testing of skills presented in the companion lecture course.
+Provides the competency-based practice and testing of skills presented in the companion lecture course.
 Those skills include all the required skills of the National Emergency Medical Services Education Standards for the Emergency Medical Technician plus the additional skills of esophageal intubation, intravenous maintenance and automated defibrillation.
 Includes strenuous skills such as lifting and patient carrying.
 A special fee will be charged for this course.

-Prerequisites: ENC 0022 or ENC 0055, MAT 0018, REA 0019 or equivalent HCC placement test scores.
+Prerequisites: College-level reading and writing and MAT 0018 or equivalent HCC placement test scores.